 While you can lose more than 2 pounds in a week, it's not recommended unless suggested by your doctor.
 Losing weight too quickly usually results in loss of more muscle than fat.
 Loss of muscle causes a dip in your energy levels and may make it harder for you to keep the weight off.

 One pound of fat has 3,500 calories, so to lose 2 pounds in a week you need to create a 1,000-calorie daily deficit.
 So you're not starving, you might want to split the calorie deficit between diet and exercise, decreasing your daily intake by 500 calories and working out to burn another 500 calories.
-Use an online calorie calculator to help you determine how many calories you need to maintain your weight, then subtract 500 from that number to determine your weight-loss calories.
+Use an online calorie counter to help you determine how many calories you need to maintain your weight, then subtract 500 from that number to determine your weight-loss calories.
 For example, a 35-year-old women who is 5 feet 5 inches tall, doesn't work out and weighs 150 pounds needs 2,300 calories to maintain her weight.
 To lose 2 pounds a week, she would need to reduce her intake to 1,800 calories a day.

 Cutting Calories to Lose the Weight